Berkshire Hathaway Inc. (BRK.B) Outpaces Stock Market Gains: What You Should Know

 BRK.B will be looking to display strength as it nears its next earnings release.
 On that day, BRK.B is projected to report earnings of $2.41 per share, which would represent year-over-year growth of 6.64%.

-It is also important to note the recent changes to analyst estimates for BRK.B.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for BRK.B.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.61% lower.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.61% lower within the past month.
 BRK.B is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that BRK.B has a Forward P/E ratio of 16.14 right now.
-This represents a premium compared to its industry's average Forward P/E of 9.74.
+Investors should also note BRK.B's current valuation metrics, including its Forward P/E ratio of 16.68.
+Its industry sports an average Forward P/E of 9.39, so we one might conclude that BRK.B is trading at a premium comparatively.

-We can also see that BRK.B currently has a PEG ratio of 2.31.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Insurance - Property and Casualty stocks are, on average, holding a PEG ratio of 1.06 based on yesterday's closing prices.
+Meanwhile, BRK.B's PEG ratio is currently 2.38.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+BRK.B's industry had an average PEG ratio of 1.21 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.